Yogic Breathwork Certification.

 “Release and realization are approached through regulation, coherence, and steadiness — not through force.”

-Integration Is a Core Skill
+Integration Is a Core Inclusion

 Practices are supported by:

-• Structured savāsana
+• Structured extended savāsana

 • Guided self-exploration